Course Descriptons By Program

 This course will cover conventional and computer-integrated manufacturing processes.
-Students will develop an understanding of the manufacturing processes used to make products, the application and potential benefits of automation and computer-integrated manufacturing (CIM) concepts.
-This course provides the student with information on the way computer-based systems support the operation of a manufacturing business.
+Students will develop an understanding of the manufacturing processes used to make products, the application and potential benefits of automation and Computer-Integrated Manufacturing (CIM) concepts.
+This course provides the student with information on the way computer based systems support the operation of a manufacturing business.
 The course is designed to give the student an integrated hands-on experience with tools and systems used in industry.
 Special attention is given to computer-aided design (CAD), computer-aided manufacturing (CAM), computer-aided process planning (CAPP), Manufacturing Resource Planning (MRP II), programmable logic controllers (PLCs), industrial robots and supporting technologies including automated data capture.
-Concepts will be reinforced using industrial software and hardware.
+Concepts will be reinforced using industrial software, SIM and hardware.
 Two hours of lecture and three hours of lab.
-Pre-requisite: MTR 410 Spring or Fall (3crs.).

 MTR445 - Senior Project Proposal

 A capstone course in the mechatronics engineering technology area where the students are required to propose a mechatronics engineering technology related project (problem statement and solution) they wish to pursue for completion later in their program of study.
 In this course, the students will research various design and/ or manufacturing issues connected with mechatronics engineering technology.
 This course is intended to help students formulate a problem statement in the mechatronics engineering technology area for solution in a later class.
 An interdisciplinary approach with other engineering technology programs is highly recommended with the problem statement formulation.
 Prerequisite: Upper-level senior standing (1 cr.)
 Fall.